bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 The text will always be centered at location, and placed directly below the bar.

+# The 'if' command

+The 'if' command is used to conditionally execute some block of codes depending on the condition of an Boolean expression, such as 'i > 10', 'i == 10', 'i >= 10', 'i < 10', 'i <= 10', and 'i != 10', etc.

+    if i > 10; then
+      show ${i}
+    elif i > 5; then
+      show ${i}
+    elif i > 0; then
+      show ${i}
+    else
+      show ${i}
+    fi

+Note that the Boolean expression must be ended by a semicolon.
+The 'elif' and 'else' components are optional, and can be omitted.
+The body statements with each branch should carry an indent so that it does not interfere with the process of 'elif', 'else' and 'fi' lines.
+The 'fi' line would terminate this command.

+A compound Boolean statement is possible, in which case each individual Boolean statement is to be joint by the keyword "AND" and/or "OR".

+    if i > 10; AND j == 10; then
+      show ${i} ${j}
+    fi

+    if i > 10; OR j == 10; then
+      show ${i} ${j}
+    fi

+Note that each individual Boolean expression should still end with a semicolon regardless if it is to be joint by another Boolean expression down the road.

+There isn't a limit when it comes to how many Boolean expressions can be joint by AND/OR.

+    if i > 10; AND j == 10; OR k != 5; then
+      show ${i} ${j} ${k}
+    fi

+It should be pointed out that all joins are treated equally.
+This means that they will not be internally regrouped based on the order of operations of these joins, as might have been the case for some other languages.
+The result of a previous join becomes the input to the next join.

+In cases where there is a misspell, or the join simply does not exist, then the result of this Boolean expression simply overrides the one before it.
+For instance, the following 'if' command considers the expression true only if variable 'j' is set to 10, completely ignoring the state of variable 'i', because of the fact that there isn't a join thus the second expression always overrides the first.

+    if i > 10; j == 10; then
+      show ${i} ${j}
+    fi

 # The 'for' Command

 A 'for' command is provided by Diagram such that a number of commands